shinjonathan/actuator-demo/README.md

 This will provide some information to be exposed via the actuator metrics endpoint.

-## Docker
+## The Docker Way
-If you prefer to boot this project using docker, you may do so First build the docker image:
+If you prefer to boot this project using docker, you may do so by first building the docker image:

 `docker build -t actuator-demo .`